TefiC/Baking-App-Project-3-Udacity/README.markdown

-#Baking App
+# Baking App

-####Project 3 | Udacity Android Developer Nanodegree
+#### Project 3 | Udacity Android Developer Nanodegree

 ---

-A Baking App powered by recipes and resources provided by Udacity on [this link](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/59121517_baking/baking.json).
+A Baking App that displays recipes and resources provided by [Udacity](http://udacity.com/) on [this link](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/59121517_baking/baking.json).

 ---
-####Features
+#### Features

 ---
-- When the user first launches the app, recipes will load.
-(If the device is a phone, they will display on a single row.
-Else if it's a tablet, they will display in two rows).
-Each recipe will display an image, its name and servings.
+- When the user first launches the app, available recipes will load.
+(If the device is a phone, they will display on a single column.
+Else if it's a tablet, they will display in two columns).
+Each recipe will display an image, its name and number of servings.

 - The user can swipe to the left to access the "Favorites" tab.
 If the user has previously selected favorite recipes, they will appear on this tab.
+Else, if the user has not selected any favorite recipes, a screen with a message will be displayed.

 - If the user clicks on a recipe, he/she will be taken to a details screen (if the device is a phone, a list of the recipe steps will be displayed.
 If it's a tablet, a details screen will be displayed with the list of steps on the left and the recipe ingredients (by default) on the right).